Business configuration

 text | string | Single-line text input |

 password | string | Masked input for sensitive values like API keys and tokens.
-Run schema validation to ensure that the encryption key is correctly generated |
+See Password field encryption. |

 email | string | Email address input with validation |